What is Banking Regulation (Amendment) Bill, 2020: What it means for banks and customers?

 Issuance of shares and securities by co-operative banks: The Bill provides that a co-operative bank may issue equity, preference, or special shares on face value or at a premium to its members or to any other person residing within its area of operation.
 Further, it may issue unsecured debentures or bonds or similar securities with maturity of ten or more years to such persons.
 Such issuance will be subject to the prior approval of the RBI, and any other conditions as may be specified by RBI.

 The Bill states that no person will be entitled to demand payment towards surrender of shares issued to him by a co-operative bank.
-Further a co-operative bank cannot withdraw or reduce its share capital, except as specified by the RBI.
+Further, a co-operative bank cannot withdraw or reduce its share capital, except as specified by the RBI.

 Qualifications for management: The Bill applies certain provisions of the Act to co-operative banks in relation its management.
 Under the Bill, co-operative banks cannot employ as Chairman, someone who is insolvent or has been convicted of a crime involving moral turpitude, among other restrictions.
 RBI may remove the Chairman if he is not fit and proper and appoint a suitable person if the bank does not do so.